OpenSILEX/docs-community-dev/docs/localInstallation.md

 So now, normally you have a operationnal phis application on your localhost.
 Go to **http://127.0.0.1:80/phis-webapp** and test with log in.
+You need to start `apache-tomcat` in order to deploy the service.

 If you have problems search on **Current errors** section.